CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     ![Webex Teams Bot Message](assets/WebexTeamsBot-07.png)

-8. Finally, we need to configure an EEM applet that looks for a condition and triggers our new Python Bot script on-box in Guest Shell.
-The trigger we are going to use in this lab is any configuration change made on our network device.
-Normally, we might install an EEM applet via the IOS XE CLI, for example with the following IOS XE configuration
+8. Finally, you need to configure an EEM applet that looks for a condition and triggers your new Python Bot script on-box in Guest Shell.
+The trigger we are going to use in this lab is any configuration change made on your network device.
+Normally, you might install an EEM applet via the IOS XE CLI, for example with the following IOS XE configuration snippet:
-snippet:

     ```
     !